Jean-Poul/HBase-food-facts/README_USE.md

-## To create a new table with a singl colum family:
+## To create a new table with a single colum family:

 ### Copy populate_single.py and Food_Display_Table.xlsx to hbase-maser node:
 ```